ElektraInitiative/libelektra/doc/api_review/core/keyString.md

       - [ ] Get the pointer to the string representing the Key's value.
 - [ ] Simple example or snippet how to use the function
       - [ ] add example
-- [x] Longer description of function containing common use cases
+- [ ] Longer description of function containing common use cases
+      - [ ] add explanation about pointers
+      - [ ] add explanation about modifications from the user
 - [ ] Description of functions reads nicely
       - [ ] (null) -> "(null)"
       - [ ] (binary) -> "(binary)"